TL;DR

 28mm vs 28.5mm vs 29mm Shafts

-Barbell shaft diameter significantly impacts feel and performance.
+Shaft diameter has a real effect on feel and performance.
 Olympic weightlifting bars typically measure 28mm (men's) or 25mm (women's) for optimal whip during explosive movements.

-Powerlifting bars often feature 29mm diameters for maximum stiffness and grip security during heavy compound movements.
-The thicker shaft reduces flex and provides more surface area for grip.
+Powerlifting bars often run 29mm for maximum stiffness and grip security during heavy compound lifts.
+The thicker shaft reduces flex and gives you more surface area to grip.

-Multi-purpose bars like the Rogue Ohio Bar use 28.5mm as a compromise, offering moderate whip for Olympic movements while maintaining adequate stiffness for powerlifting.
+Multi-purpose bars like the Rogue Ohio Bar use 28.5mm as a compromise — moderate whip for Olympic movements with enough stiffness for powerlifting.

 Knurling Patterns and Grip

-Knurling depth affects grip security and hand comfort.
-Aggressive knurling (deep cuts) provides maximum grip but can tear hands during high-volume training.
+Knurling depth affects both grip security and hand comfort.
+Aggressive knurling (deep cuts) maximizes grip but can tear hands during high-volume work.
 Moderate knurling balances grip and comfort for most lifters.

 Dual knurl marks indicate bars designed for both powerlifting (outer marks) and Olympic lifting (inner marks).
-Single marks typically indicate specialized use.
+A single set of marks usually signals a more specialized bar.

 Olympic Barbell Sleeves: Bushings vs Bearings